andreyc0d3r/wp-swiper/src/README.txt

 The backend UI is not the prettiest thing at the moment.
 But it's very intuitive and does the job!
 The interface is set up as a series of tabs, each tab controls a slide.
 Click on the tab and you may upload an image.
 Click on the WP Swiper block and you can control slider overlay + color overlay.

 Another note re: backend UI, the original idea was generate the functional slider within the editor.
 But theres an issue with conteneditable HTML elements.
 I lodged [an issue](https://github.com/nolimits4web/swiper/issues/3801) on official swiper github repo for them to resolve.
-Leave a comment for the to prioritise the solution.
+Leave a comment for them to prioritise the solution.

 If you want to use the slide with text.
 Select slide, add image, the image gonna appear as a background on the frontend.
 If you want to use the slider for images, just add a regular image block.

 Features: